Davidson4376/windows-uwp.fr-fr/windows-apps-src/security/microsoft-passport-login-auth-service.md

             //would check the signed challenge.
 If it is correct it would allow the user access to the backend.
             //You would likely make a new method called RequestSignAsync to handle all this
             //e.g. RequestSignAsync(openKeyResult);
-            //Refer to the second Microsoft Passport sample for information on how to do this.
+            //Refer to the second Windows Hello sample for information on how to do this.

             //For this sample there is not concept of a server implemented so just return true. return true;